jsigao/prioritree/inst/extdata/tool_input/about.md

 # PrioriTree: Setting up BEAST Discrete-Biogeographic Analyses with Visualized Priors and Assessing Their Impact
-An interactive tool to help researchers set up `BEAST` phylodynamic analyses to infer biogeographic history (focussed on prior specification and evaluation).
+An interactive web utility to help researchers specify priors in input files for---and process output files from---analyses of discrete biogeographic history performed using the `BEAST`.

 ## Manual
 A manual of `PrioriTree` can be found at https://bookdown.org/jsigao/PrioriTree_manual/.